 Financial analytics is essential for measuring and benchmarking a company’s performance against industry standards or competitors.
 This process helps identify areas where the company excels or needs improvement.
 Here are two ways financial analysts help support this:

-- Key Performance Indicators (KPIs): Financial analysts will collect, set, and use KPIs to monitor specific aspects of performance such as revenue growth, profit margins, return on investment (ROI), and operating costs.
+- Key Performance Indicators (KPIs): Financial analysts define and track KPIs to monitor specific aspects of performance such as revenue growth, profit margins, return on investment (ROI), and operating costs.
 These metrics help provide company leaders with a clear picture of how well the company is performing in relation to its goals.

 - Performance Benchmarks: By comparing performance data with industry benchmarks, financial analysts help determine competitiveness.
 This can highlight operational inefficiencies, lack of pricing competitiveness, or reveal other opportunities to capitalize on market trends.